nzhuk/bicycle-power-calculator/README.md

 The function itself has been ported to TypeScript from HTML/JavaScript version found here: http://www.mne.psu.edu/simpson/courses/me240/bikecalc1.htm (1 June 1999 by John S. Lamancusa - Penn State University (jsl3@psu.edu) )

+## To build
+`npm install`

+## To run unit tests
+`npm test`

+## To do your own calculations

+- Tweak unit tests or write some new ones
+- Run tests again
+- Feel free to fork & provide some UI to this :)